This piece was written by YLAL member Pietra Asprou, who has recently completed the BPTC and is a paralegal at LexisNexis UK.

 General Election: In the run up to the General Election, which took place on 12 December 2019, Young Legal Aid Lawyers (YLAL) launched the #3Pledges4Justice campaign.
 We asked members to Tweet the parliamentary candidates in their constituency to show their support for 3 key pledges for a fair justice system:

-Welcome to our update of the latest legal aid and access to justice news from January and February 2019.
+Welcome to our update of the latest legal aid and access to justice news from October 2019.

 Legal aid cuts as a false economy: